Stubble burning: SC keeps in abeyance its Oct 16 order appointing Justice M B Lokur panel | Law-Order

 The bench, while keeping its earlier order in abeyance, posted the matter for hearing on October 29 when another pending matter related to pollution is listed.
 The bench noted Mehta’s submission that the Centre has proposed a legislation to deal with the issues which are highlighted in the PIL.

-"Having regard to the statement, we keep the order passed on October 16 in abeyance," it said.
-On October 16, the apex court had raised concern over the worsening air quality in Delhi-NCR and appointed one-man panel of Justice (retd) Lokur to monitor the steps taken by the neighboring states to prevent stubble burning while brushing aside objections of the Centre, Uttar Pradesh and Haryana.
+“Having regard to the statement, we keep the order passed on October 16 in abeyance,” it said.
+The apex court order had raised concern over the worsening air quality in Delhi-NCR and appointed one man panel of Justice (retd) Lokur to monitor the steps taken by the neighbouring states to prevent stubble burning, while brushing aside objections of the Centre, Uttar Pradesh and Haryana.

 The states shall provide adequate transportation to those whose services are enlisted by the Committee for patrolling the highways and surveying the stubble burning in the fields, it had said.
 Directing that the committee would submit its fortnightly report to the top court at the initial stages or as and when found necessary, the bench had said that authorities such as EPCA shall also render assistance to the panel and provide information sought by it.